 The State requires lead agencies to consider the potential effects of proposed projects and consult with California Native American tribes during the local planning process for the purpose of protecting Traditional Tribal Cultural Resources through the California Environmental Quality Act (CEQA) Guidelines.
 Pursuant to PRC section 21080.3.1, the lead agency shall begin consultation with the California Native American tribe that is traditionally and culturally affiliated with the geographical area of the proposed project.
 Such significant cultural resources are either sites, features, places, cultural landscapes, sacred places, and objects with cultural value to a tribe which is either on or eligible for inclusion in the California Historic Register or local historic register, or, the lead agency, at its discretion, and support by substantial evidence, choose to treat the resources as a Tribal Cultural Resources (PRC Section 21074(a)(1-2)).
 According to the most recent census data, California is home to 109 currently recognized Indian tribes.
 Tribes in California currently have nearly 100 separate reservations or Rancherias.
 Fresno County has a number of Rancherias such as Table Mountain Rancheria, Millerton Rancheria, Big Sandy Rancheria, Cold Springs Rancheria, and Squaw Valley Rancheria.
 These Rancherias are not located within the city limits.
-The City of Fresno, lead agency, has not received a request from a California Native American tribe, to be notified of projects in the City's jurisdiction.
-As for the proposed project site, it is an approximate 1.66 acres of currently vacant infill land located in the City of Fresno surrounded by commercial and professional businesses and single family residences; it is to the City's knowledge that the site is not traditionally and culturally affiliated to California Native American tribes.
-According to aerial images from 2011, the land had a single family residence on it.
-In the case that Tribal Cultural Resources are discovered, a consultation shall be requested by the City.
+As for the proposed project site, it is an approximate 6.84 acres of vacant land located in the Copper River Ranch Planned Development in the City of Fresno surrounded by single-family residential uses and a golf course; it is to the City's knowledge that the site is not traditionally and culturally affiliated to California Native American tribes.
+In the case that Tribal Cultural Resources are discovered, a consultation shall be done.

 Note: Conducting consultation early in the CEQA process allows tribal governments, lead agencies, and project proponents to discuss the level of environmental review, identify and address potential adverse impacts to tribal cultural resources, and reduce the potential for delay and conflict in the environmental review process.
 (See PRC section 21083.3.2.)
-Information may also be available from the California Native American Heritage Commission's Sacred Lands File per PRC section 5097.96 and the California Historical Resources Information System administered by the California Office of Historic Preservation.
+Information may also be available from the California Native American Heritage Commission's Sacred Lands File per PRC section 5097.96 and the

+California Historical Resources Information System administered by the California Office of Historic Preservation.
 Please also note that PRC section 21082.3(c) contains provisions specific to confidentiality.